Art Lesson Plans & Discussion Topics

 Art Classes

 This "Art Lesson Plans" webpage is intended to be a resource for secondary teachers and students.
-As I complete more of the art lesson plans pages, I will try to have a worksheet link on each page for downloading and using in the classroom
+As I complete more of the art lesson plans pages, I will try to have a fill-in worksheet link on each page for downloading and using in the classroom

 Art classes come in a wide variety of names and titles.
 Here are a few class titles found in public schools: